odevices/er-301/README.md

 ## Emulator

-Let's start with the emulator.
+:warning: **The following instructions have been tested on Ubuntu 20.10.**

+Since cross-compilation has its own complexities, it is probably easier to first start with getting the emulator running on your development machine.
 To compile the emulator you will need the following dependencies installed:

 ```bash
 sudo apt install libsdl2-dev libsdl2-ttf libfftw3-dev swig